 The hotel we had booked on our first trip to Colombo turned out to be absolutely terrible!
-So determined not to make the same mistake twice, we asked other travellers we met around Sri Lanka for their hotel recommendations, and we did a lot of research before coming back to Colombo.
+So determined not to make the same mistake twice, we asked other travelers we met around Sri Lanka for their hotel recommendations, and we did a lot of research before coming back to Colombo.

 We stayed at this newly opened mid-range hotel in February 2017 and loved it!
 First of all the location is absolutely perfect, it’s right behind the old Dutch hospital with its restaurants and shops.
 It’s a great place from which to start exploring Colombo.
 The rooms are new, clean, and modern with very comfortable beds, flat screen tv, safe and air con.
 The staff was very helpful both when we arrived in the middle of the night and in helping us arrange transportation to our next destination.

 Cinnamon Red Colombo